avonarnim/DjoudjNatPark_Analysis/README.md

 ## Log

+Monday, May 1

+- We added a parameter to the disease model so that we can watch the population before and after the outbreak begins.
+- We also added a modified periodic function to replace the classic sine function.
+This modified periodic function demonstrates a steeper initial incline and tapered decline.
+This may be more representative of actual migratory patterns throughout the year.

 Thursday, April 27

 - We created a model for the case where a disease breaks out amongst a migrating predator population.